vpadam/CSCI-8700-Term-Project/README.md

 18.Chrome add-in to look at your search history and create a custom book wishlist based on your searches (like what amazon does, but it would take history from all of your sites).

+20.App to create tests based on professor's lecture notes.
+This would be a good way to review the material before a test.

 --------------------------GUIDELINES FOR PART 1--------------------------

 Write a project proposal - the project can be any software application which benefits society